The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 The best way to get around Kyoto is by foot or by bike.
 Kyoto and Japan, in general, are very bikeable cities!
 Yes, there is public transport, and you can take buses and the subway.
 But the network is not that extensive, and I’ve noticed you still need to walk a fair bit from any subway station.

+Especially near most tourist sights like Kiyomizu-dera or Gion, you might still need to walk at least fifteen minutes.
 A bike is a great, fast way to explore the city at a more relaxed pace than on foot.

 What is the best time to visit Kyoto?